 Mean score of companies in the Recreation and Sports Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 Red Rock Resorts, Inc., headquartered in the US, currently does not report any carbon emissions data, as indicated by the absence of specific figures in kg CO2e.
 Additionally, there are no documented reduction targets or climate pledges associated with the company.
-This lack of data suggests that Red Rock Resorts may not have established formal commitments to reduce its carbon footprint or engage in industry-standard climate initiatives.
-As such, the company appears to be at an early stage in its climate strategy, with no inherited emissions data from a parent or related organisation.
+This lack of data suggests that Red Rock Resorts may not have established formal commitments to reduce its carbon footprint or engage in industry-standard climate initiatives such as the Science Based Targets initiative (SBTi) or the Carbon Disclosure Project (CDP).
+As a result, the company's climate commitments remain unclear, and it appears that they have not cascaded any emissions data or targets from a parent or related organisation.